hchiam/learning-recaptcha/README.md

 `your_site_key` can be public, and since I've specified the domain to be **recaptcha-test.surge.sh**, it won't work on other domains, like:

 https://recaptcha-test-non.surge.sh/

+## if you can't trigger the invisible reCAPTCHA to test you

+To try to manually trigger the reCAPTCHA from the user side, try opening the browser in incognito (and raising the difficulty in the admin dashboard).